-- Agree to uphold the recommendations in this document. - Ensure that adequate protected time is available for coaching. - Embody the suitable personal attributes and behaviours that characterise an effective mentor/coach28 and that are expected by The University of Edinburgh and NHS Lothian. - Attend to equality, diversity and inclusion throughout. - Agree format (virtual/face-to-face) and attend meetings with the new CI. - Cancel meetings with adequate notice. - Help the new CI to identify their needs, which may include: - Clinical trial-specific knowledge, such as: - Edinburgh's clinical trials strategy and ECTU's portfolio prioritisation strategy - how to interact effectively with ECTU team members - understanding the roles of others in the clinical trial team - trial design and methodology, including an embedded study-within-a-trial (SWAT) - grant development, grant writing, responses to peer reviewers, resubmission after rejection, checkpoint reviews, negotiations, and extensions - patient and public involvement and engagement (PPIE) - grant finance including SoECAT - budget oversight - protocol development - oversight committees - trial set-up including Sponsor risk assessment and regulatory approvals - contracts - recruitment - retention - analysis - reporting - dissemination - Generic issues, which are outside the specific remit of a coach but need intervention with institutional support, such as: - communication skills - expected behaviours - time management - project management - leadership of a clinical trial with a CTU - Signpost the new CI to training resources and ECTU team leads who can deal with any clinical trial-specific needs. - Defer to the ECTU clinical director, Director, or Chief Operating Officer if required.
+- Agree to uphold the recommendations in this document. - Ensure that adequate protected time is available for coaching. - Embody the suitable personal attributes and behaviours that characterise an effective mentor/coach28 and that are expected by The University of Edinburgh and NHS Lothian. - Attend to equality, diversity and inclusion throughout. - Agree format (virtual/face-to-face) and attend meetings with the new CI. - Cancel meetings with adequate notice. - Read the agendas and minutes of the new chief investigator's meetings with the Trial Planning Team and Trial Management Group, attending where necessary, to retain awareness of trial progress and any issues. - Help the new CI to identify their needs, which may include: - Clinical trial-specific knowledge, such as: - Edinburgh's clinical trials strategy and ECTU's portfolio prioritisation strategy - how to interact effectively with ECTU team members - understanding the roles of others in the clinical trial team - trial design and methodology, including an embedded study-within-a-trial (SWAT) - grant development, grant writing, responses to peer reviewers, resubmission after rejection, checkpoint reviews, negotiations, and extensions - patient and public involvement and engagement (PPIE) - grant finance including SoECAT - budget oversight - protocol development - oversight committees - trial set-up including Sponsor risk assessment and regulatory approvals - contracts - recruitment - retention - analysis

+- reporting

+- dissemination

+- Generic issues, which are outside the specific remit of a coach but need intervention with institutional support, such as:

+- communication skills

+- expected behaviours

+- time management

+- project management

+- leadership of a clinical trial with a CTU

+- Signpost the new CI to training resources and ECTU team leads who can deal with any clinical trial-specific needs.

+- Defer to the ECTU clinical director, Director, or Chief Operating Officer if required.